Japanese name: Historical names

-Oda Nobunaga can be called 上総介三郎 in writing letters.
-This name is know as 姓名(Seimei) or 字 (Azana).
-More officially he will be called 平信長 (Taira Nobunaga) as appears in 公卿補任 (Kugyo-bunin), the list of nobility names. 足利 尊氏 (Ashikaga Takauzi)'s name is 源朝臣足利又太郎尊氏 (Minamoto Ason Ashikaga Mata-tarou Takauzi) and he used name 源尊氏 (Minamoto no Takauzi) when wiriting a letter to Chinese emperor to be appointed as King of Japan in 1402.
+Oda Nobunaga could thus be called 上総介三郎 (Kazusa-no-suke Saburo) when writing letters.
+This name is known as his 姓名 (seimei) or 字 (azana).
+More officially he was called 平信長 (Taira Nobunaga) as appears in 公卿補任 (kugyō-bunin), the list of nobility names.
+To use another example, Ashikaga Takauji's unabbreviated name was 源朝臣足利又太郎尊氏 (Minamoto Ason Ashikaga Mata-tarou Takauji), but he used the name 源尊氏 (Minamoto no Takauji) in a letter to the Chinese emperor.

 Before feudal times, Japanese clan names figured prominently in history.
 Names with no fall into this category.
 The Japanese particle no can be translated as 'of', and is similar in usage to the German aristocratic von, although the association is in the opposite order in Japanese, and is not generally explicitly written in this style of name.
 Thus, Minamoto no Yoritomo (源 頼朝) was Yoritomo (頼朝) of the Minamoto (源) clan.
 Fujiwara no Kamatari (藤原 鎌足), Ki no Tsurayuki (紀 貫之), and Taira no Kiyomori (平 清盛) are additional examples.
 These family names were recorded in the Shinsen Shōjiroku.
 The Ryukyuan ruling class used names composed of Chinese characters, usually of one or two syllables and read in their own languages, like Korean and Chinese names.

 Before the government formalized the naming system in 1868, Japanese personal names were fluid.
 Men changed their names for a variety of reasons: to signify that they had attained a higher social status, to demonstrate their allegiance to a house or clan, to show that they had succeeded to the headship of a family or company, to shed bad luck that was attached to an inauspicious name, or simply to avoid being mistaken for a neighbor with a similar name.
 Upper-class men often changed their names upon coming of age (genpuku), leaving behind their childhood name (which often ended with -maru) and taking on an adult name.
 When nobles and samurai received promotions in rank, they received new names, which might contain a syllable or character from their lord's name as a mark of favor.